Pepengu/pepentation/README.md

     institute: "Short Inst.",
     authors: ("A. One", "A. Two"),
   ),
-  table-of-contents: true, // Interactive: click to jump to section
+  table-of-contents: "detailed", // Interactive: click to jump to section
   header: true,
   locale: "EN"
 )